o1-labs/docs2/docs/zkapps/snarkyjs/basic-concepts.md

 ## Conditionals

-Traditional conditional statements are not yet supported by SnarkyJS:
+Traditional conditional statements are not supported by SnarkyJS:

 ```ts
 // this will NOT work